Terreii/use-pouchdb/docs/basics/sync.md

 >
 > If you don't setup an admin in PouchDB-Server, then everyone is admin (called **admin-party**)!
 Which allows the
 > client PouchDB to create the user-database.
+>
+> And, yes, that is how our app will work.

 ## Basics